OpenHMD/OpenHMD/README.md

 After this you have to unplug your Rift and plug it back in.
 You should now be able to access the Oculus Rift as a normal user.

+### Compiling on Windows
+CMake has a lot of generators available for IDE's and build systems.
+The easiest way to find one that fits your system is by checking the supported generators for you CMake version online.
+Example using VC2013.

+	cmake . -G "Visual Studio 12 2013 Win64"

+This will generate a project file for Visual Studio 2013 for 64 bit systems.
+Open the project file and compile as you usually would do.

 ### Cross compiling for windows using mingw
 Using Make: